DPDK/dpdk/doc/guides/nics/gve.rst

 In this release, the GVE PMD provides the basic functionality of packet reception and transmission.
+Supported features of the GVE PMD are:

+- Link state information

 Currently, only GQI_QPL and GQI_RDA queue format are supported in PMD.
 Jumbo Frame is not supported in PMD for now.